SarahParker44/speleothem_orbital_monsoon_var/README.md

 Calculate mean across time periods (30 years long): “Step2_ECHAM_ave_MH_LGM.m” Calculate anomalies to control run and resample LIG to same grid resolution as MH/LGM: “Step3_calc_anom.m” Extraction of ECHAM d18Oprecip, temperature and precipitation around each speleothem site used in boxplot analysis, using distance weighted means +/-3 degrees: “Extract_ppt_temp_d18O_boxplots.R”.
 Uses “ECHAM_dat.mat” file from preprocessing steps.
-Plot results in boxplots, generating figure 3 in “mult_axes_boxplots”.
+Plot results in boxplots, generating figure 3 in “plot_boxplots.R”.
 Uses output from “Extract_ppt_temp_d18O_boxplots.R”.

 ### Holocene evolution (section 2.5) and generation of Figure 4
 Regional speleothem d18O composites for the Holocene are produced, by calculating Z-scores, binning, bootstrap resampling by site (to obtain confidence intervals) and lowess smoothing.
 Smoothed fit and confidence intervals for each monsoon region are generated and saved to a .csv file, using “region_spel_composites.R”.
 Requires connection to SISALv2 database in MySQL.